-Lower production costs and stiff competition are causing the price of lab grown diamonds to fall more and more with each passing day.
+Lower production costs and stiff competition are causing the price of synthetic diamonds to fall more and more with each passing day.
 This might seem like a boom to consumers shopping for a diamond engagement ring, but I’m going to let you in on a little secret.
-None of my friends in the diamond business are investing in lab grown diamonds for inventory… Not one, nada, zilch, zero.
+None of my friends in the diamond business are investing in lab-grown diamonds for inventory… Not one, nada, zilch, zero.

-There will always be companies like Brilliant Earth who are willing to sell lab grown diamonds to people who are seeking an alternative to natural diamond, but ask yourself why they don’t want them back-in on trade:
+There will always be companies like Brilliant Earth that are willing to sell lab-created diamonds.
+After all, there will always be people who are seeking an alternative to natural diamonds.
+Be that as it may, ask yourself why they don’t want them back-in on trade:

-Brilliant Earth is proud to offer free lifetime diamond upgrade for any loose diamond purchased from Brilliant Earth.
-Excluding their lab grown diamonds… Hmmm, now isn’t that interesting?
-I wonder how many people actually read the fine print before buying a lab grown diamond.
+Brilliant Earth is proud to offer a free lifetime diamond upgrade for any loose diamond purchased from Brilliant Earth.
+Excluding their lab-grown diamonds.

 “For our people, every diamond purchase represents food on the table; better living conditions; better healthcare; safe drinking water; more roads to connect our remote communities and much more.”

-Once again, I think that the difference of a word or two changes everything:
+However, the difference of a word or two changes the meaning of everything:

 Think of the Sesame Street Song: